MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Websites/v1.1.3/Restart-AzureRmWebAppSlot.md

 ### Example 1: Restart a web app slot
 ```
-Restart-AzureRmWebAppSlot -ResourceGroupName "Default-Web-WestUS" -Name "ContosoWebApp" -Slot "Slot001"
+PS C:\> Restart-AzureRmWebAppSlot -ResourceGroupName "Default-Web-WestUS" -Name "ContosoWebApp" -Slot "Slot001"
 ```

-This example restarts the slot named "Slot001" for the web app named "ContosoWebApp" that is in the "Default-Web-WestUS" resource group.
+This command restarts the slot named "Slot001" for the web app named "ContosoWebApp" that is in the "Default-Web-WestUS" resource group.

 ## PARAMETERS